The benefits of walking and talking therapy

 I believe nature is intrinsically good for the soul, whether we are troubled or not, but especially so when we are struggling with problems.

 I live in a peaceful location in Suffolk, where there are numerous footpaths in the middle of beautiful rolling countryside.
 Sometimes we might see deer, rabbits and hares along the walk.
 I believe nature is intrinsically good for the soul, whether we are troubled or not, but especially so when we are struggling with problems.
 Perhaps you might have tried traditional counselling and it was not for you: walking and talking could be an excellent alternative.
-Or if you are nervous - as most people understandably are on their first visit to a counsellor – then have a think and consider the great outdoors for talking over your problems.
+Or if you are nervous - as most people understandably are on their first visit to a counsellor – then think and consider the great outdoors for talking over your problems.

-The views expressed in this article are those of the author.
-All articles published on Counselling Directory are reviewed by our editorial team.
+The views expressed in this article are those of the author and do not necessarily reflect the views of Counselling Directory.
+Articles are reviewed by our editorial team and offer professionals a space to share their ideas with respect and care.

 Share this article with a friend